 Dunniway says that even though working in the industry has become more nuanced over the years, he’s still having fun making video games for a living, even after almost 3 decades.

 Looking to the future, he says there’s no huge indication which sector is going to blow up and be the next big hit.
 “The multiplayer online experience becoming bigger, and esports (which originated from some of the games Troy designed originally) is huge.
 I’m very interested in esports; getting a deeper understanding not only of the design, but the intricacies of the players and teams, as well as the business side of esports.”

 These days Troy’s playing the latest God of War and other PC and console games.
 In part for work and in part for pleasure, Troy makes sure to play all of the top titles to see what they’re all about.
 “The games shift just enough that you have to reacquaint yourself with new rules.”

-If you love games and you're passionate about storytelling, then join Troy as he takes you through the most comprehensive Game Design course, the Game Design Diploma.
-With Troy’s mentorship, you’ll learn how to create compelling, addictive and monetizable games that captivate players with a great story!
+If you love games and you're passionate about storytelling, then check out CG Spectrum's Game Design Diploma.
+With an industry mentor as your guide, you’ll learn how to create compelling, addictive and monetizable games that captivate players with a great story!